 Does the licensing process seem a little complex?
 Don’t worry.
 We can help you.
 Start by contacting us and getting enrolled in the cosmetology program at Bellus Academy in Manhattan, Kansas.
 Once it’s time for you to sign up for the exams and apply for your cosmetology license, we will help guide you through the process.

-It’s time to begin your training to become a beauty professional.
+Want to become a cosmetologist?
+Now is the time to begin your training to become a beauty professional.
 Let’s get started!